The-Bioinformatics-Group/skeletonema_sex_project/test/assembly-test/README.md

 The script can be found in code/Bash-scripts/Trinity-bash-scripts/trinity_RSEM_a-ev.sh To run this script for each sample change the filename in --single "sample.txt"

-Ran script on each sample using: qsub -pe mpich 4 trinity_RSEM_a-ev.sh
+Ran script on sample:CL10 using: qsub -pe mpich 4 trinity_RSEM_a-ev.sh

+Did not do any more transcript abundance estimation as I wasn't sure if it was going to be used.
+Will focus on generating the best assembly first.

 ###Evaluation of assembly quality